tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 ## Getting Started

-To get started, see [Azure Time Series Insights Query API](https://docs.microsoft.com/en-us/rest/api/time-series-insights/time-series-insights-reference-queryapi) and [Create the request ](https://docs.microsoft.com/en-us/rest/api/#create-the-request) section from the Azure REST API reference.
+To get started, see [Azure Time Series Insights query API](time-series-insights-reference-QueryAPI.md) and [Create the request ](https://docs.microsoft.com/en-us/rest/api/#create-the-request) section from the Azure REST API reference.
 These topics step you through the REST API request/response pair, how to register your client application with Azure Active Directory to secure REST requests, and how to create and send REST requests, handle responses, and parse query results.

 ## Data Model